Hong Kong Japanese Pop Culture Stores Re-Visited

 This place is in betweeen Mong Kok and Yau Ma Tei Station so you can get off at either station.
 Yau Ma Tei you would get out at A2, go onto Nathan Road and head north in the direction of McDonalds.
 Mong Kok you would get out E2 and head south in the direction of Starbucks.

-There's a few game and pop culture stores dotted around the place when you head upstairs but I don't think they have as much unique items as In's Point.
+There's a few game and pop culture stores dotted around the place that also sell the more detailed scale figures when you head upstairs but, I don't think they have as much unique items as In's Point.
 If you can't find an artbook or printed media at Sogo, then you just might find it here.
+I even managed to find a raw copy of the Your Name art book here.

-Music fans looking for signed photos of your favourite Asian pop idols will probably want to visit here too.
+Music fans looking for signed photos of your favourite Asian JPOP/KPOP idols will probably want to visit here too.

 This place is just behind Sino Centre.
 Once you exit, turn left then first left onto Dundas Street.
 Turn on the first left again and you'll see it.